treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 ### Contributing at the sprints is often easier than online

-**Contributing to open source projects at the sprints is usually easier than contributing in-person**.
+**Contributing to open source projects at the sprints is usually easier than contributing online**.
 The ease of in-person communication often makes the experience less intimidating.

 It's easier to express oneself and empathize during face-to-face communication than over text-based communication.